 There is enough data, and some good recipes, which prove that a vegan diet can help you achieve your daily protein goal of 0.8 gram of protein per kg of body weight – which is recommended by the USDA.
 As an example, a peanut butter sandwich has roughly the same amount of protein as three ounces of beef or 3 large eggs.
 For athletes, this is becoming more popular in the world of sports nutrition knowledge (1).

-Supplement companies are now starting to make quality non-dairy protein powder supplements so you never have to miss out on any protein, nor do you have to sacrifice and consume animal products.
+Supplement companies are now starting to produce more and more quality non-dairy protein powder supplements so you never have to miss out on any protein, nor do you have to sacrifice and consume animal products.
 These products are made with rice or pea protein, and loaded with other nutrients, these are great aids to add to your workout.

 Check out our list of the best non-dairy proteins here!

 Considerably Lower Inflammations

 Animal products have shown to cause inflammation in your muscles and joints.
 Plants have anti-inflammatory properties which tackle the muscular inflammations you can get after a workout.
 Inflammation occurs as the body’s natural response to foreign substances or physical trauma which can lead to chronic pain.
 Plant-based foods happen to contain an abundance of vitamins and minerals to help prevent, stop, and treat inflammation to get rid of any unwanted pain and help you recover.

 On the other hand, if you’re eating animal products like dairy or meat, the anti-inflammatory benefits of the plants are consumed in fighting the inflammations from the dairy products, and your muscles and joints are left on their own.
 By eliminating animal products, you give your muscle and joints relief from inflammation and let these plant-based foods work their magic (2).